-Why are the inner sides of vessels made up of brass and copper coated?
+Why are the inner sides of vessels made up of brass and copper coated with tin?

 When some substances are kept in a copper container for a long time then a blue - green layer is formed in the inner walls of the container.
-Copper reacts with the acids present in the substances and forms a blue - green compound.
+Copper reacts with the acids present in the substances and forms a blue - green compound these are harmful for our health.
 To avoid this reaction the inner walls of these vessels are coated with Tin.